ATI TEAS Math Test Practice (2025)

 Free TEAS Math Sample Questions

-Numbers and Operations:
+Numbers and Algebra:

-Question #1 – Problem Solving
+Question #1 – Problem Solving with Points Calculation

 In a TV competition show called "Asgard's got talent" each competitor receives 100 points for every two judges' compliments and 20 points for every 36 family's compliments.